Get

 Why Is My Dog Weak While Taking Prednisone?
 Vet-Verified Info & FAQ

 Taking medication can influence our bodies—and that includes our canine counterparts.
 We can’t ever truly foretell how some medications will impact the body until administration.
-So, if your dog had an allergic reaction, inflammation, immune-mediated disease, or nervous system disorder, your vet might have prescribed a medication called prednisone.
+So, if your dog had an allergic reaction, inflammation, immune-mediated disease, or nervous system disorder, a vet might have prescribed a medication called prednisone.

 Prednisone is known for having mild to moderate side effects, but used at higher doses or for longer periods these can be severe.
-If your dog is experiencing any negative effects, like weakness, be sure to communicate with your vet.
+If your dog is experiencing any negative effects, like weakness, be sure to communicate with a vet.
 In this article, we aim to explain more about the drug and what you can expect.

 dogster face divider